What Should I Eat Before and After Going to The Gym?

 Pre-workout nutrition is important to ensure you are adequately fuelled for the session ahead.

 This all comes down to context.
-If for example, you plan to go for a 10km run or do a heavy weights session it will likely be beneficial if you consume a meal or snack containing adequate carbs in the lead up to this session (in addition to across the day).
-This is because carbs are the body’s main / preferred source of energy.
+If for example, you plan to go for a 10km run or do a heavy weights session it will likely be beneficial if you consume a meal or snack containing adequate carbs in the lead-up to this session (in addition to across the day).
+This is because carbs are the body’s main/preferred source of energy.
+If you’re doing something a little less intense, like yoga, the necessity for this is reduced.

 To give you a bit of background, carbohydrates consumed are metabolised into glucose.
 Excess glucose is stored in the liver and muscles as glycogen and can be quickly converted back into glucose if required.